 “There is never an excuse for joylessness—our salvation is so precious.”

 On the church stage a young woman proclaimed this with tears and conviction in her eyes.
 Her husband and children have faced death multiple times due to a rare, crippling medical condition.
-She poured out her heart, sharing the secret to hope in a life full of pain.
+And yet, she poured out her heart, sharing the secret to hope in a life full of pain.

 My heart was in awe over her assertion of Christ’s goodness, over her very evident and firm faith.